clarkgrubb/latex-input/README.md

 LaTeX notation which cannot be rendered has no effect.
 The input method cannot make fractions, radicals, or matrices, for example.
-Only LaTeX notation for which there is a Unicode character in the Basic Multilingual Plane (i.e. with a Unicode point less than 64k) is rendered.
+Only LaTeX notation for which there is a Unicode character is rendered.

 <a name="mac-install"/>
 Mac Installation